Looking for cork shoes and sandals made ethically and made to last, using sustainable, natural, and vegan materials?

 FIRST ETHICS THEN AESTHETICS

-Vesica Piscis makes it clear that they care more about ethics than aesthetics.
+Vesica Piscis makes it clear that ethics come first, then aesthetics.
+Design is based upon how to make sustainable materials work together in a way that has the least possible impact on the environment.
 They don't bow to the frenzy of fashion trends and they create their own "flow" by always complying with three premises: veganism, circular economy and minimalism.
-All of their shoes and sandals are respectful of animals and the environment.
+All of their shoes and sandals are respectful of animals and the planet.
 Their products take a stand against animal suffering while making use of the best raw materials of organic or recycled origin.

 The brand states, "Our teacher is nature, from her we learn the guidelines to follow and the importance of cycles, that is why we design footwear based on circularity, making the most of each element, where everything is transformed and nothing is destroyed or becomes waste."

 With a concept that values practicality and simplicity, Vesica Piscis designs area minimalistic, timeless and unisex.
 Their collection reflects a natural and comfortable style, and their shoes are designed for durability so that they are part of your style all year round.

 Their brand logo is a geometric symbol that represents unity in diversity, or the union of two circumferences.
 This symbol embodies their brand concept - "despite all our diversity of thoughts and experiences, we find a meeting point shared among all of us: love and care for our planet."